Lucy Surhyel Newman: Career

-Newman began her career with Borno Investment Company Limited [BICL] in 1987 as a Youth Corper and rose to become the General Manager of a subsidiary company in Lagos.
+Newman began her career with Borno Investment Company Limited [BICL] in 1987 as a Youth Corper and rose to become the general manager of a subsidiary company in Lagos.
 Her work at BICL lasted ten years.
 In 1997, she joined Omega Bank as a Manager of Treasury Marketing and Product Development.
 In July 2000, she joined FSB International Bank, Plc, first as a Manager, Marketing and Business Development.
 Later she became the Head, HR Development from 2002 to 2005.
 Via industry merger and acquisition, she joined Fidelity Bank, PLC in January 2006 as the Head, HR Development/Group Head, HR Designate.
 In April 2006, she joined the United Bank for Africa Group, Plc first as Head, Talent & Performance Management, and then Head, Career & Reward Management.
 In August 2006 she proceeded to PricewaterhouseCoopers Nigeria as the Senior Consultant, in the firm's Performance Improvement Practice.
 Between January 2008 and April 2009 she was a Principal Consultant in the Business Advisory Performance Improvement Practice.
-In May 2009, Newman joined the Financial Institutions Training Centre (FITC), as the Managing Director/CEO.
+In May 2009, Newman joined the Financial Institutions Training Centre (FITC), as the managing director and CEO.
 Her first tenure was extended in 2013 and ended September 2019.

-She then took a voluntary early retirement from the FITC role and a proceeded on a one-year career break during which she completed the INSEAD International Director Certification on Corporate Governance Executive Programme and published, which saw her transitioning her career into Policy Advisory, International Consulting and Authorship.
+She then took a voluntary early retirement from the FITC role and a proceeded on a one-year career break during which she completed the INSEAD International Director Certification on Corporate Governance Executive Programme and published, which saw her transitioning her career into Board Leadership, Policy Advisory, International Consulting and Authorship.